ZhaoYilin/gaint/README.md

 # GaInt

-GaInt is abbreviation of *Ga*ussian *Int*gral, it is a python package for the non-normalizecd molecular integrals over Primitive Cartesian Gaussian orbitals.
+GaInt is abbreviation of *Ga*ussian *Int*egral, it is a python package for the non-normalizecd molecular integrals over Primitive Cartesian Gaussian orbitals.
 This is a particularly naive implementation in python: little attempt is made to conserve memory or CPU time.
 Nevertheless, it is useful for small test calculations, in particular for investigating ideas quantum chemistry.